kwrooijen/gungnir/doc/modules/model.md

 ### `:has-one`

 Describe a `:has-one` relation which can be queried through the current model.
-This relational query will return a result or `nil`.
+This relational query will return a single map or `nil`.

 ```clojure
 [:map